Implementation Profile for Bucknell University

 4. Encourage use of and provide access to public transportation for all faculty, staff, students and visitors at our institution.

-No: There is limited public transportation in this rural community so the current emphasis is on carpooling and pedestrian/bike initiatives.
+No: There is limited public transportation in this rural community so the current emphasis is on car sharing and bike sharing initiatives.

 5. Within one year of signing this document, begin purchasing or producing at least 15% of our institution's electricity consumption from renewable sources.

-No: The university co-generates electricity and steam and purchases the balance of electricity (5%) from renewable resources.
+No: The university co-generates electricity and steam and purchases the balance of electricity (10%) from renewable resources (wind REC's).

 6. Establish a policy or a committee that supports climate and sustainability shareholder proposals at companies where our institution's endowment is invested.